 |8.||Canon G5 X||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the X-Pro3 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the X-Pro3 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the X-Pro3 followed on from the Fujifilm X-Pro2.
+The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon SX420 or the Fujifilm X-Pro3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot SX420 IS:

 - Ready to shoot: Has a lens built-in, whereas the X-Pro3 requires a separate lens.

 - More compact: Is smaller (104x69mm vs 141x83mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the X-Pro3).